ASgoPew/TUI/Documentation/en_VisualObject.md

 * object **Locker**
 	* Locker for locking node related operations.
 * ConcurrentDictionary<string, object> **Shortcuts**
 	* Runtime storage for node related data.
+Can be accessed by operator this[string key].
 * List<VisualObject> **Child**
 	* List of child objects.
 * VisualObject[,] **Grid**